ColetteThomson/smart_events/README.md

 * a 'body' box (bottom right of page) for registered users to add their idea/suggestion, and an accompanying submit button.
 * approved (published) ideas/suggestions (bottom left of page) detailing: the author, date and time of creation and content of submitted post.
 * user messaging: should a user submit an idea/suggestion, a flash message will appear informing the user their submission is awaiting approval.
 All Chat post submissions will need to be authorised (published) by the Administrator.
-* This feature fulfills the user stories: *'As a returning user, I want to be able to view all the organisation's active projects in the Chat'* and *'As a returning user, I want to be able to add my ideas or suggestions on the different Project Posts'*.
+* This feature fulfills the user stories: *'As a returning user, I want to be able to view all the organisation's active projects in the Chat'* and *'As a returning user, I want to be able to add my ideas or suggestions on the different Project Posts'* and *'As a returning user, I want confirmation of actions I have performed on the WMP website'*.

 ### Dropdowns for 'Projects'; 'Admin People' and 'Tech People'
 **Projects dropdown: 'Search Projects'; 'All Projects'; 'Add Project' pages**